Editors note: This is a transcription of Episode 98: Solo Cruising

 Stewart: It really is a good question because a lot of people are really wondering just what is going on.
 The only cruise line that has gone back to lets say, Egypt is Princess.
 No other cruise lines have followed suit and a lot of people think it’s way to early to be going back there considering they still have no form of government, stability, and issues being left unresolved.

 In Greece they’re having all kind of problems, they have their debt issues, but right now it’s crazy taxi cab drivers who are block aiding the pier.
-For a country that is so dependant and desperate for money that they would have the audacity to block the tourists that are suppose to be coming in and spending millions of dollars to help support them is just mind boggling.
+For a country that is so dependant and desperate for money that they would have the audacity to block the tourists that are supposed to be coming in and spending millions of dollars to help support them is just mind boggling.
 What a lot of people don’t know guys, and this is one of the many reasons you’ll want to continue to listening to Cruise Radio, and that’s people think it’s just relegated to Athens.
 Last week it was more than just Athens that cruise ships were diverted away from other Greek ports including the island of Crete.
 So there are other islands within the Greek isles that are having problems.
 They are striking near the cruise ships and the cruise lines are very strongly looking at the situations and if they can not ensure the cruise ship passengers safety, they are going to divert and go elsewhere.

 Host: Just to put the rumors to rest and tuck away any fears, do cruisers need to stay away from the Mediterranean?